CHRISTIANITY IS ALL ABOUT EXCHANGE

 It is only as you diligently commit yourself to the process of divine exchange that the Holy Spirit has started in your life at the point of the New Birth that Christ will continually increase in your will, mind, thoughts and emotions and thus self will continually decrease in you.

 Therefore, give yourself constantly, consistently and continually to the Word of God to mould your will, renew your mind and purify your emotions.

 You also need to yield yourself unreservedly and constantly to the Holy Spirit to mortify or put to death the deeds of the body, so that you may not continue to fulfil or gratify the lusts, desires or passions of the flesh (Rom.
 8:13, Gal.
 5:16).

 “I say then: Walk in the Spirit, and you shall not fulfill the lust of the flesh.”
 (Gal.
 5:16 NKJV).

 Prayer: My Dear Heavenly Father, thank You for sending Your Son, Jesus Christ, to become all that I am so that in exchange I may become all that He is.
-Dear Holy Spirit, help and teach me daily to let Christ increase in my will, mind, thoughts and emotions so that self may decrease in my life, in Jesus’ name.
+My Dear Holy Spirit, teach and help me daily to let Christ increase in my will, mind, thoughts and emotions so that self may decrease in my life, in Jesus’ name.
 Amen.